LDSSA/heroku-model-deploy/README.md

 take record of what you have predicted about who, so that later on you can do some additional analysis on your "through the door" population.

 In order to do this, we will need to start working with a database.
-The database will keep track of the observations, the predictions we have provided for them as well as the true outcomes (should we be luckly enough to find out about them).
+The database will keep track of the observations, the predictions we have provided for them, and the true outcomes (should we be luckly enough to find out about them).

 ### ORMs and peewee